ShouvikBasak/shouvikbasak.github.io/_posts/2022-02-09-apache-hbase-getting-started-on-mac.md

 Solution:

-Cleaned up Hadoop configuration - stopped dfs, deleted /tmp/hadoop-dir, name node format, start hadoop
+* Cleaned up Hadoop configuration - stopped dfs, deleted /tmp/hadoop-dir, name node format, start hadoop
+* If there is a Hadoop installation and a path exists in .zshrc file, comment it to prevent teh Log4J error

 `bin/start-hbase.sh`